 Need a defamation lawyer?
-Thanks to Twitter, Facebook, social media, so-called “suck sites” and other online review sites, libel is on the rise.
+Thanks to Twitter, Facebook, social media, “suck sites” and other online review sites, libel is on the rise.
 Businesses are raked over the coals by unscrupulous competitors, and individuals are denied employment because of false information on the Internet.

 Your reputation is worth its weight in gold – and a ruined online rep is always one social media quip or blog post away.
 That’s why aggressively addressing defamatory statements — in print and on the Internet — is a must.
 The longer they stay up, the more time they have to spread throughout the Web, and the more damage they can do.

 Slander and Libel: A Simple Breakdown

 U.S. law categorizes defamation into two main categories – slander and libel.
 Slander is spoken defamation; libel is published or written defamation – whether in print or online.
 Defamation claims can be filed against a business, individual, group or government.
 In most cases, the statements in question must be false for a judge to grant a defamation trial, but there are rare times when someone can win a defamation lawsuit (or false light lawsuit) even if the statements in question are true.
 A skilled defamation lawyer will sort through the details and determine the best course of action.

 Find A Defamation Lawyer Before The Statute Of Limitations Runs Out

 While strong free speech laws make winning a defamation lawsuit a bit more difficult in the U.S. than in other countries, it’s not impossible.
 After all, free speech rules only go so far.
 As the old saying goes, you can’t scream fire in a crowded theater, cause a panic, and get away with it.
 Nor can you maliciously and falsely disparage another individual or business online.